 - Nature of arguments

-If message is strong, well constructed, convincing or creative, people will get the message better and change their attitude accordingly.
+If the message is strong, well constructed, convincing or creative, people will get the message better and change their attitude accordingly.
 This makes the recipient adopt the attitude changes.

 Peripheral Route Persuasion